Page Type Page Type: Mountain/Rock

 When to Climb

 Babo can be climbed any time of year.
-Although, there is sometimes snow at the higher elevations during the winter, and the days are unbearably hot during the summer.
+Although, there is sometimes snow at higher elevations during the winter, and the days are unbearably hot during the summer.
 The best time is spring or fall.

 Camping

 You can camp at Baboquvari Camp on the west side (near the trailhead).
 The fee is $3.
 There is water here, but it's pretty nasty stuff.
-There are also many possible camping areas on the approach (if you feel like hauling all your camping gear half-way up the mountain).
+There are also many possible camping areas on the approach (if you feel like hauling all your camping gear half way up the mountain).

 External Links